robonxt/robonxt-visual-branding-guidelines/README.md

     -   `150ms`: For quick feedback (hover effects).
     -   `300ms`: **Default.** For state changes (toggle switches).
     -   `500ms`: For large transitions (modals appearing).

----

-## 6. Voice & Tone

-The brand's personality in written communication.

--   **Persona:** **The Pragmatic Professional**
--   **Default Tone (95% of content):** Casual, clear, concise, and helpful.
-Uses simple language and contractions.
-The goal is to be an approachable expert.
--   **The Clever Aside (5% of content):** In low-stakes moments (success messages, empty states), the brand can use witty, context-aware humor (puns, dad jokes).
--   **The Golden Rule:** Never use a joke if it gets in the way of clarity.
-For critical information like error messages, the tone is **100% professional and direct.**